awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 Keep your AWS IoT and Amazon Cognito information on hand\.
 You need the endpoint and IDs to authenticate your mobile application with the AWS Cloud\.

-### Set Up Your Amazon FreeRTOS Environment for Bluetooth Low Energy<a name="ble-demo-set-up"></a>
+### Set Up Your FreeRTOS Environment for Bluetooth Low Energy<a name="ble-demo-set-up"></a>

-To set up your environment, you need to download Amazon FreeRTOS with the [Amazon FreeRTOS Bluetooth Low Energy Library](freertos-ble-library.md) on your microcontroller, and download and configure the Mobile SDK for Amazon FreeRTOS Bluetooth Devices on your mobile device\.
+To set up your environment, you need to download FreeRTOS with the [Bluetooth Low Energy Library](freertos-ble-library.md) on your microcontroller, and download and configure the Mobile SDK for FreeRTOS Bluetooth Devices on your mobile device\.

-**To set up your microcontroller's environment with Amazon FreeRTOS Bluetooth Low Energy**
+**To set up your microcontroller's environment with FreeRTOS Bluetooth Low Energy**

-1. Download or clone Amazon FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos)\.
+1. Download or clone FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos)\.
 See the [ README\.md](https://github.com/aws/amazon-freertos/blob/master/README.md) file for instructions\.

-1. Set up Amazon FreeRTOS on your microcontroller\.
+1. Set up FreeRTOS on your microcontroller\.

-   For information about getting started with Amazon FreeRTOS on an Amazon FreeRTOS\-qualified microcontroller, see the guide for your board in [Getting Started with Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-getting-started.html)\.
+   For information about getting started with FreeRTOS on a FreeRTOS\-qualified microcontroller, see the guide for your board in [Getting Started with FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-getting-started.html)\.
 **Note**
-You can run the demos on any Bluetooth Low Energy\-enabled microcontroller with Amazon FreeRTOS and ported Amazon FreeRTOS Bluetooth Low Energy libraries\.
-Currently, the Amazon FreeRTOS [MQTT over Bluetooth Low Energy](#ble-demo-mqtt) demo project is fully ported to the following Bluetooth Low Energy\-enabled devices:
+You can run the demos on any Bluetooth Low Energy\-enabled microcontroller with FreeRTOS and ported FreeRTOS Bluetooth Low Energy libraries\.
+Currently, the FreeRTOS [MQTT over Bluetooth Low Energy](#ble-demo-mqtt) demo project is fully ported to the following Bluetooth Low Energy\-enabled devices:
 [Espressif ESP32\-DevKitC and the ESP\-WROVER\-KIT](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html)
 [Nordic nRF52840\-DK](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_nordic.html)

 ## Common Components<a name="ble-demo-common"></a>

-The Amazon FreeRTOS demo applications have two common components:
+The FreeRTOS demo applications have two common components:
 + Network Manager
 + Bluetooth Low Energy Mobile SDK demo application

 ### Network Manager<a name="ble-demo-network-manager"></a>

 Network Manager manages your microcontroller's network connection\.
-It is located in your Amazon FreeRTOS directory at `demos/network_manager/aws_iot_network_manager.c`\.
+It is located in your FreeRTOS directory at `demos/network_manager/aws_iot_network_manager.c`\.
 If the Network Manager is enabled for both Wi\-Fi and Bluetooth Low Energy, the demos start with Bluetooth Low Energy by default\.
 If the Bluetooth Low Energy connection is disrupted, and your board is Wi\-Fi\-enabled, the Network Manager switches to an available Wi\-Fi connection to prevent you from disconnecting from the network\.

 To enable a network connection type with the Network Manager, add the network connection type to the `configENABLED_NETWORKS` parameter in `vendors/<vendor>/boards/<board>/aws_demos/config_files/aws_iot_network_config.h` \(where the *vendor* is the name of the vendor and the *board* is the name of the board that you are using to run the demos\)\.